Table of Contents

 The “flambient” method for shooting real estate photography involves combining both flash and ambient light in your shots.
 The flambient method is one of the fastest-growing methods for shooting real estate photography.

-There are literally hundreds of ways to shoot and edit in the flambient style and this tutorial is not meant to be comprehensive, but more of a simple introduction to what flambient is and how you can use it to capture great shots that highlight the best features of homes.
+There are literally hundreds of ways to shoot and edit in the flambient style, and this tutorial is not meant to be comprehensive, but more of a simple introduction to what flambient is and how you can use it to capture great shots that highlight the best features of homes.

-The Basic Flambient Shooting Techniques
+The Basic Flambient Shooting Techniques Explained

 When using the flambient real estate photography technique, we recommend shooting at least 3 shots of a room to produce a final image.
+Here’s the process:

 1. The Ambient Shot

 You should use no flash for this shot, just the natural light of the room.
-Expose in the middle so you get a nice overall picture of the room and shoot in RAW so you can push the bounds of the dynamic range.
+Expose in the middle so you get a nice overall picture of the room, and shoot in RAW so you can push the bounds of the dynamic range.

 I like to think of the exposure of this shoot as “if only” – i.e. if I could only use this one shot to make my final image, would it capture what it needs to in this room.

-If you have a room with extreme dynamic range, you should shoot a bracket of 3 images, with 0 as the “if only” exposure, and adding -2 and +2 shots to ensure you capture the shadows and highlights.
+If you have a room with extreme dynamic range, you should shoot a bracket of 3 images, with 0 as the “if only” exposure, and add -2 and +2 shots to ensure you capture the shadows and highlights.

-In PhotoUp’s master process flambient style, the ambient shot forms the base of your final image but that is not always the case as some photographers like to use the flash shot as their base image.
+In PhotoUp’s master process flambient style, the ambient shot forms the base of your final image, but that is not always the case, as some photographers like to use the flash shot as their base image.

 2. The Flash Shot

-The goal here is to get a really well-exposed image where the view out the window looks good, the interior is brightened by the flash and the walls have their natural color.
+The goal here is to get a really well-exposed image where the view out the window looks good, the interior is brightened by the flash, and the walls have their natural color.

-To accomplish this we recommend taking your flash off-camera and holding it 18 inches to 2 feet below a nice white ceiling pointing straight up into the ceiling.
+To accomplish this, we recommend taking your flash off-camera and holding it 18 inches to 2 feet below a nice white ceiling, pointing straight up into the ceiling.

 You can leave the flash on the camera and get much the same look, but the closer the light is to the ceiling without being too close, the less likely you are to get flash-created shadows from objects in the room.